pcanz/pPEG/Readme.md

 Characters in a pPEG quoted string, or in a square brackets character-set, may be represented using an escape code.

-A small sub-set of standard programming language esacpe codes is supported:
+A small sub-set of standard programming language escape codes is supported:

     \t           \u0009 tab
     \n           \u000A LF